Arkanthara/digital_forensic/report/report.typ

 The statistical redundancies of each frame of a video can be used to optimize the amount of data used.
 Among these redundancies, we have spatial, spectral, and temporal redundancies, as in the human visual system.

-==== Spatial irrelevance <stat_spat>
+==== Spatial irrelevance

 These redundancies are introduced by a strong correlation between neighboring pixels.
 By the way, in an image, each pixel is correlated with its neighbors in such a way that the final result is something visible and understandable to humans.
 An image created with no correlation between pixels is something like a noisy image because each pixel is independent from the others.
+So the spatial redundancies can be exploited to predict for instance values of pixels according to neighboring pixels.
+In this manner, some data can be deleted, which reduces amount of data used.

 ==== Spectral irrelevance

 These redundancies are created by strong correlation between neighboring pixels in color domain.
 This is because color changes are often gradual, and colored regions regularly extend beyond a single pixel.
-Thus, a pixel is strongly correlated with its neighbors in the color domain.
+Thus, a pixel is strongly correlated with its neighbors in the color domain, which can be exploited to reduce amount of data used.

 ==== Temporal irrelevance

 These redundancies are the most important for video compression.
 In fact, changes to the elements present in the video occur gradually, especially in consecutive frames.
-Thus, between two consecutive frames, there will not be many changes, as shown by fig.
+Thus, between two consecutive frames, there will not be many changes, as shown by @diff_frame.
-Indeed, the amount of change created by this jumping man is very small.
+Indeed, the amount of change created by this moving car is very small.

-(graph here !)
+#figure(
+  caption: "Difference between 2 consecutive frames for a 30 fps video", grid(
+    columns: 2,
+    gutter: 0.5cm,
+    image("./img/frame.jpg"),
+    image("./img/diff_frame.jpg")
+  )
+)<diff_frame>

 So if only the changes are recorded, most of the frame can be compressed.

 == H.264